tytydraco/yessleep/out/Melinda_Grady_Obituary_Lady.md

  When I was a kid, I was friends with this girl in my building, Abigail Buch.
 She didn’t have many friends.
 She was always very sickly.
-Spent the first six months of her life in a hospital, and for the rest of her short life, she’d be in and out for surgery or observation or tests.
+Spent the first six months following her premature birth in a hospital, and for the rest of her short life, she’d be in and out for surgery or observation or tests.
 I never learned specifically what it was.
-I was too young to learn too many of the specifics.
+I was too young to learn too many of the details.
 The doctors never expected her to make it to a month.
 Then a year.
 Then five.
 But Abby was a fighter.
 Well, as much a fighter as someone like her could be.

 There were bullies at school.
 There always are, and when you’re a pale, sick kid like Abby, there are vultures circling, waiting to pick your bones.
 When we all got chicken pox, she got it worse than all of us.
 They called her Scabby Abby.
 How terrible is that?
 We all had it, but they still singled her out.
 Kids are dicks.